 Abrasive Fillers:

-The abrasive prowess of poly abrasive brushes is derived from the incorporation of specific abrasive fillers, with Silicon Carbide (SiC) or Aluminum Oxide (Al2O3) being common choices.
+poly abrasive brushes is derived from the incorporation of specific abrasive fillers, with Silicon Carbide (SiC) or Aluminum Oxide (Al2O3) being common choices.
 These abrasives play a pivotal role in effective material removal during brushing operations.
 Silicon carbide is known for its hardness and wear resistance, while aluminum oxide offers durability and versatility, making them suitable for a wide range of applications.

 Other Additives: